CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Monitor-Interface-Administrative-State-and-Physical-State-on-Cumulus-Linux.md

 ### Looking at the Log Output

-What does admin state vs. physical state look like in the log?
+What does admin state versus physical state look like in the log?

-Let's go ahead and turn a port off and on and look at the log.
+To see the difference, turn a port off and on and look at the log.

     cumulus@switch:~$ sudo ip link set swp1 down